Explore the core practices, 7 principles, and historical legacy of Spiritualism.

 Some religious critics claim spirits contacted during séances may be deceptive entities rather than benevolent guides.

-• Spiritualist Response: Spiritualists counter this by emphasizing their practices’ positive, healing outcomes and the discernment mediums used to identify genuine spirit connections.
+- Spiritualist Response: Spiritualists counter this by emphasizing the positive, healing outcomes of their practices and the discernment mediums used to identify genuine spirit connections.

 Opportunities for Interfaith Dialogue